Vulnerable Adults Safeguarding Policy

 • Fear of upsetting relationships.

-• Shame and / or embarrassment.
+• Shame and/or embarrassment.

 7. How to respond to a disclosure of abuse

 A vulnerable adult may carefully select a person to confide in.
 That chosen person will be someone they trust and have confidence in.
 It is important that a vulnerable adult who discloses abuse feels supported and facilitated in what may be a frightening and traumatic process for them.
-A vulnerable adult may feel perplexed, afraid, angry, despondent and guilty.
+A vulnerable adult may feel perplexed, afraid, angry, despondent, and guilty.
 It is important that any negative feelings they may have are not made worse by the kind of response they receive.
-A vulnerable adult who divulges abuse has engaged in an act of trust and their disclosure must be treated with respect, sensitivity, urgency and care.
+A vulnerable adult who divulges abuse has engaged in an act of trust and their disclosure must be treated with respect, sensitivity, urgency, and care.

-It is the utmost importance that disclosures are treated in a sensitive and discreet manner.
+It is of the utmost importance that disclosures are treated in a sensitive and discreet manner.
 Anyone responding to a vulnerable adult making such a disclosure should take the following steps:

-1. Take the vulnerable adult says seriously.
+1. Take the vulnerable adults seriously.

 2. React calmly, as overreaction may intimidate the vulnerable adult and increase any feelings of guilt that they may have.